Xiaofei-it/Hermes/README.md

 4. If you want to prevent a class or a method from being accessed from outside the process, add a WithinProcess annotation on it.

 5. The type of the parameters you pass into the method can be a subclass of the corresponding parameter type, but cannot be an anonymous class or a local class.
 But callback is supported.
-See Point 6 for more information.
+See Point 7 for more information about callbacks.
    ```
    public class A {}